-Productivity Hack of Steve Jobs & Mark Zuckerberg
+Productivity hack used of Steve Jobs and Mark Zuckerberg

 In 2001, Apple held a keynote to launch their new product, with the tagline of the event invitation "Hint: It's not Mac."
-Rumors were that Apple would release a revolutionary PDA, while it turns out to be a music player.
-That actually disappointed many in the tech industry.
-However, many were wrong and Steve was right.
+Rumors were that Apple would release a revolutionary PDA while it turned out to be a music player.
+That disappointed many in the tech industry.
+However, many were wrong, and Steve was right.

 The launch of the tiny music player changed the world of consumer electronics and reshaped Apple.
-It can be argued that it's the most important product Apple ever introduced.
-Before the iPod, Apple was a niche computer maker with 3% market share and cool looking iMacs and iBooks.
+The iPod can be argued that it's the most important product Apple ever introduced.
+Before the iPod, Apple was a niche computer maker with a 3% market share and cool-looking iMacs and iBooks.
 The iPod eventually changed how we all consume music.

-Walter Mossberg, the principal technology columnist for The Wall Street Journal from 1991 through 2013, currently Executive Editor of The Verge and Editor-at-Large of Recode, wrote, "It's about the software, stupid”, meaning hardware features and build are less important to the iPad's success than software and user interface, his first impressions of which were largely positive.
+Walter Mossberg, the principal technology columnist for The Wall Street Journal from 1991 through 2013, wrote, "It's about the software, stupid," meaning hardware features and build are less critical to the iPad's success than software and user interface, his first impressions of which were largely positive.

-Yes, Steve was wearing the exact same outfit in every single event, for the iPod keynote in 2001, the iPhone keynote in 2007, the iPad keynote in 2010, and almost every single keynote event he was in, to the point that the black turtleneck, blue jeans, and sneaker become the essential brand elements when people think and talk about Steve Jobs.
+In case you haven't noticed yet, Steve Jobs was wearing the same outfit in every single event, for the iPod keynote in 2001, the iPhone keynote in 2007, the iPad keynote in 2010, and almost every single keynote event he was in.
+To the point that the black turtleneck, blue jeans, and sneaker become the essential brand elements when people think and talk about Steve Jobs.

-Back in 1996, psychologist Roy Baumeister conducted an experiment together with his former Case Western Reserve University colleagues Ellen Bratslavsky, Mark Muraven, and Dianne Tice, examined the effect of a tempting food challenge designed to deplete participants' willpower.
+In 1996, psychologist Roy Baumeister conducted an experiment together with his former Case Western Reserve University colleagues Ellen Bratslavsky, Mark Muraven, and Dianne Tice.
+They examined the effect of a tempting food challenge designed to deplete participants' willpower.

 As the scientists noted in their Journal of Personality and Social Psychology paper (PDF), many of the radish-eaters "exhibit[ed] clear interest in the chocolates, to the point of looking longingly at the chocolate display and in a few cases even picking up the cookies to sniff at them."

-Baumeister found that those who ate radishes made far fewer attempts and devoted less than half the time solving the puzzle before they gave up, compared to the chocolate-eating participants and a control group that only joined this latter phase of the study.
+Baumeister found that those who ate radishes made far fewer attempts and devoted less than half the time to solve the puzzle before they gave up, compared to the chocolate-eating participants and a control group that only joined this latter phase of the study.

-In other words, those who had to resist the sweets and force themselves to eat radishes could no longer find the will to fully engage in another challenging task.
-They were already too tired, their willpower had depleted.
-And this directly affects their self-control, discipline, and yes, decision making.
+In other words, those who had to resist the sweets and force themselves to eat radishes could no longer find the will to engage in another challenging task fully.
+They were already too tired.
+Their willpower had depleted.
+And this directly affects their self-control, discipline, and, yes, decision-making.

-The research illustrates the relationship between our energy and our decision making.
-Most of the time, bad decisions are made, not because we lack certain information and intelligence to make a good judgment, it's simply that we don't have the energy and willpower required to process the problem we're facing at that moment.
+The research illustrates the relationship between our energy and our ability to make good decisions.
+Most of the time, bad decisions are made, not because we lack specific information and intelligence to make a sound judgment, it's simply because we don't have the energy and willpower required to process the problem we're facing at that moment.
 This research also gave us a clearer picture of how our energy and willpower affect our self-control and discipline.